Last Updated on November 22, 2023

 In cyclists, the iliotibial band moves anteriorly on the pedaling downstroke and posteriorly on the upstroke.

 This movement of iliotibial band causes rubbing against the lateral femoral condyle.
-Another theory says that it is not the friction but compression of the band against a layer of innervated fat between the iliotiial band and epicondyle.
+Another theory says that it is not the friction but compression of the band against a layer of innervated fat between the iliotibial band and epicondyle.

 Climbing stairs or running downhill or any activity places the knee in a weight-bearing position at about 30º of knee flexion would cause pain.

-Tightness of the iliotibial band, iliopsoas, rectus femoris, gastrocnemius, and soleus should be looked for. [see tests below]
+The tightness of the iliotibial band, iliopsoas, rectus femoris, gastrocnemius, and soleus should be looked for. [see tests below]

 The pain may be reproduced with knee stressed at 30 degrees flexion. [see tests below]